deeptishelar/log-parser/README.md

    and maintaining the lifestyle

 **Please note:**
 _This program facilitates several modes of input, output and parsing.
-The program righ-now supports FILE mode and RegularExpressions for parsing.
-However, the provision is made to support DBMode for input and output, different modes of parsing like using SPLIT of Strings mechanism if the requirement need be.
+The program right-now supports FILE mode and RegularExpressions for parsing.
+However, the provision is made to support DBMode for input and console output, different modes of parsing like using SPLIT of Strings mechanism if the requirement need be.
 Use of appropriate configuration in application.properties and interface implementations is highly recommended while supporting the future requirements._